 We are currently preparing 2019 harvest gross margin accounts for our arable clients.
-An indication of how the 2019 harvest compares with the 2018 harvest, drawn from our clients’ year end accounts so far, is summarised below.
+Take a look at how the 2019 harvest compares with the 2018 harvest, drawn from our clients’ year-end accounts.

 Key trends we’ve seen in harvest 2019

 - We have generally seen a yield improvement for the 2019 harvest compared to the 2018 harvest, other than for oilseed rape, which is unchanged.
 Average yields for other break crops such as oats and beans have significantly improved.
 Commodity prices dropped drastically to the levels seen for the 2017 harvest.
 Arable cropping has seen many changes as farmers look to alternatives to oilseed rape.
 Oilseed rape on average has seen an average drop of 18% across both our top 20% group and the average.
 Surprisingly there has been less barley planted with large increases in areas of oats and beans, albeit from a low starting area.

 - With the relaxation of the three crop rule, it will be interesting to see what happened to the 2020 harvest areas and what farmers’ plans are for the 2020/21 growing season.
 The gross output difference between